 Journey Home Can Help

-Journey Home is a small residential treatment program for girls 16 – 21 years old.
-This is a program offers a community-based treatment option for young girls.
+Journey Home is a small residential treatment program for girls and assigned female at birth 16 – 21 years old.
+This is a program offers a community-based treatment option for young girls and assigned female at birth.
 It is specifically designed for residents who have successfully completed a therapeutic treatment program but may need more help in transitioning back home.
 Journey Home West focuses on healthy living, education, responsibilities, and social integration as key components of the program.
-Young women leave this program feeling empowered, happy, and healthy.
+Young people leave this program feeling empowered, happy, and healthy.
 We can help your family today!

 Contact us at (844) 597-8550 for more information!